 “No one can advise or help you — no one.
 There is only one thing you should do.
 Go into yourself.
 Find out the reason that commands you to write; see whether it has spread its roots into the very depths of your heart; confess to yourself whether you would have to die if you were forbidden to write.”

-Like Henry David Thoreau’s Walden, the letters of Rilke are in fact Life Manuals of exquisite prose, grace, wisdom, unceasing inspiration and usefulness not only for would-be poets, but for those who seek to live their lives poetically.
+Like Henry David Thoreau’s Walden, the letters of Rilke are verily Life Manuals of exquisite prose, grace, wisdom, unceasing inspiration and usefulness not only for would-be poets, but for those who seek to live their lives poetically.